Mercutio3/mini-chat-server/README.md

 # Mini Chat Server

-A simple but professional multi-client chat server written in C.
+A pair of simple but professional multi-client chat servers written in C and C++.

-The server started off as a simple echoing program, with support for multiple concurrent clients only via forking.
+The C server started off as a simple echoing program, with support for multiple concurrent clients only via forking.
 To better handle more clients and to favor performant scalability, the server was rewritten to utilize the kqueue library.
 This unfortunately limits server compatibility to MacOS.

+After the C server reached an acceptable release state, I decided to write a C++ implmentation with the same funcitonality, but using multithreading to handle multiple clients.
+The C project is contained in main, while the C++ project is in the "cpp-multithreading" branch.

-The goal of this project is to demonstrate and put to practice the skills in networking, concurrency, and event-driven programming aquired during my low-level programming courses, as well as the design, DevOps, and production-minded qualities upheld in my software engineering courses.
+The goal of this project is to demonstrate my understanding of the skills in networking, OOP, multithreading, and event-driven programming aquired during my low-level programming courses, as well as the design, DevOps, and production-minded qualities upheld in my software engineering courses.

 However, this server is NOT secure for production; it is simply a small open-source demo.
 Please see Limitations section for more.